nrwl/nx/nx-dev/nx-dev/public/documentation/latest/react/api-angular/executors/package.md

 # package

-Build and package an Angular library for publishing
+Build and package an Angular library for publishing.

 Properties can be configured in workspace.json when defining the executor, or when invoking it.
-Read more about how to use executors and the CLI here: https://nx.dev/react/getting-started/cli-overview#running-tasks.
+Read more about how to use executors and the CLI here: https://nx.dev/react/getting-started/nx-cli#running-tasks.

 ## Properties